Lauren and Loss

 In August 2017 my husband and I lost our precious baby through miscarriage.
 As a marriage and family therapist, I am trained to work with pain and trauma.
 I have studied pregnancy loss, have counseled women who experienced losses, and had friends lose babies.
 And still, this experience was far more traumatic, difficult and complex than I ever could have imagined.

-Re-thinking the play by play experience of my pregnancy journey and subsequent loss will always bring me to tears.
+Re-thinking the play by play experience of my journey to motherhood and subsequent loss will always bring me to tears.
 I have never felt emptier or alone.
 I had been traumatized, deeply wounded, and lost so much of who I once was.
 While I had wonderful support from family and friends (who I now consider family), I also experienced hurtful responses and actions from others.
 Our mommy-obsessed culture, silence around miscarriage, and perception that it’s “not that big of a deal” only added to the heartache and anxiety that I was already experiencing.

 A week after my loss, I got a prescription for Xanax for panic attacks.
 A few weeks after that I started a low dose of Zoloft for depression.
 I had never taken either but I desperately needed some support to get through the day.
 My heart would beat uncontrollably.
 I nervously was on edge waiting for the next loss or death to happen.
 I would feel distressed being away from my husband.
 I struggled to concentrate.
 I withdrew socially even more.
 I went to therapy.
 I teared up, cried, or sobbed almost daily.
 I was angry a lot.
 I went to Reiki.
 I stuck to only people who were kind and loved me.
 Not to mention that my body was a mess trying to heal after giving birth to death.
 I was grieving, deeply, and I still am.
 I think it will always be there.